TimerErTim/bioinf.bio/sem-1_chlorophyll/protocol/GBC1_WS2025_Chlorophyll.typ

 We can see a significant difference between the total result using the standalone aborbance factor and the addition of $"Chl"_"a"$ and $"Chl"_"b"$, with an absolute difference of $#(calc.round(digits: 4, calc.abs(total-given-formula - (chla-given-formula + chlb-given-formula)))) space "mg"/"l"$ and a relative difference of $#(calc.round(digits: 2, calc.abs(total-given-formula - (chla-given-formula + chlb-given-formula)) / total-given-formula * 100)) space "%"$.

+#footnote[Add interpretation and sanity check values (also for undiluted values), here and/or for beer-lambert approach.]

 === Interpretation of the difference <given-formula-difference-interpretation>

 It proves difficult to reason for a possible explanation for this discrepancy without knowing where the given formulas originate from and how they were derived.
 Measurement or execution errors are a possibility, even though seeming unlikely due to the high difference.